mhsiao345/Database_manager/README.md

 Subject: User interface program for store management

 A GUI was developed around the readily available "Chinook" SQL sample database.
-The progam employs SQLite3 for the database interface.
+The program employs SQLite3 for the database interface.

 Available Functions:
 1) Search by Artist ID